raspberrypilearning/c3-wolfram-magic-8-ball/en/step_3.md

 --- /task ---

 --- task ---
-Test it out!
-You will need to change the question in the InputField box, and press the button, in order to change the answer.
+Now, test it out!
+You will need to change the question in the `InputField` box, and press the button, in order to change the answer.
 --- /task ---